-Step 22 - guided cleanly
+Step 22 - Guided cleanly

-Step 23a - expansion joints
+Step 23a - Expansion joints

 For installation surfaces with more than 8 metres / 26 ft length or width, and for considerably angled rooms, expansion joints (at least 2 cm / 0.8“ wide) are necessary.
 This allows the floor to respectively expand or contract during climatic changes.

-Step 23b - movement joints
+Step 23b - Movement joints

-Keep this in mind when installing fooring through one room to another.
+Keep this in mind when installing flooring through one room to another.
 In this case, the surfaces in the area of the door frame must be interrupted.
 Expansion joints can be properly masked with corresponding profiles.
 The movement gaps may not be flled with cables or other materials.

 allow for the same movement options.

-Step 24 - heating-radiator pipes
+Step 24 - Heating-radiator pipes

 For heating-radiator pipes, holes that are drilled 3 cm / 1.2“ larger than the pipe diameter must be avoided.

-Step 26 - heating-radiator pipes
+Step 26 - Heating-radiator pipes

-Step 28 - wooden doorframes
+Step 28 - Wooden doorframes

 Wooden doorframes should be shortened enough that a panel with footfall sound insulation including 2-3 mm / 0.8“-1.2“ gap can fit underneath.

-Step 32 - baseboard cleats
+Step 32 - Baseboard cleats